orrimgames/ath-tennis/SWARM.md

 ## HTTP API

-Private routes require either a valid browser session cookie or the persistent API bearer token.
+Private routes require either a valid browser session cookie or a configured, identity-pinned API bearer token.
 Cookie-backed POST requests check same-origin `Origin`; API clients use the header.
-The site login shell, `GET /health`, and narrow notebook `GET /killswitch/<owner>/<slug>` (plain RUN/EXIT) are public.
+The site login shell, the one-use `/claim-iggy` credential handoff, `GET /health`, and narrow notebook `GET /killswitch/<owner>/<slug>` (plain RUN/EXIT) are public.
 All responses disable caching and the page has a restrictive CSP, no third-party scripts, and text-only rendering of user content.

 - `GET /health`: lightweight `ok` result; no model credit used.
 - `GET /models`: model IDs, configured key-slot count, session viewer name.